Low-Resolution Editing is All You Need for High-Resolution Editing: Experiments

 \subsection{Qualitative results}

-We present qualitative comparisons between our method and baseline approaches using the pretrained Stable Diffusion~\cite{rombach2022high} in Figure~\ref{fig:qual}.
+We present qualitative comparisons between our method and baselines using the pretrained Stable Diffusion~\cite{rombach2022high} in Figure~\ref{fig:qual}.
 Here, the target image is expected to satisfy two criteria simultaneously: (1) accurately inherit the fine-grained details from the zoomed source image and (2) correctly reflect the semantics described in the text instruction.
 Our method produces superior results, faithfully transferring fine-grained details of the source image to the target image while leveraging the desired semantics from the text instructions.
 For example, in the 2nd row, the baselines struggle to adopt the ``watercolor'' style, whereas our method effectively renders the watercolor appearance while preserving the detail of the source image.
 Similarly, in the 4th and 6th rows, our approach reliably carries over the texture-like details from the source, while the baselines exhibit noticeable color shifts or distorted textures.

-We also visualize additional qualitative results in Fig.~\ref{fig:teaser} and~\ref{fig:qual_ablation} (right).
-Importantly, we emphasize that our method is not limited to Stable Diffusion architecture; it also generalizes to other backbones such as FLUX~\cite{flux2024}.
+We visualize additional qualitative results in Figure~\ref{fig:teaser} and~\ref{fig:qual_ablation} (b).
+Importantly, our method is not limited to Stable Diffusion architecture; it also generalizes to other backbones such as FLUX~\cite{flux2024}.
+We also demonstrate the \emph{scalability} of the proposed method by visualizing 8K-editing results in Figure~\ref{fig:qual_8k}.
+While existing image editing methods are either unable to handle 8K-editing scenario or require additional training, our method effectively performs editing regardless of the resolution without any additional tuning, enabled by the patch-wise detail transfer mechanism.